Menu

 • 1) One-year lock mistake = NRE and FCNR FDs give zero interest if closed before 1 year.
 Many people don’t know this.
 If you may need money within 6 months, better keep in NRO FD.
 Interest will be taxable, but at least you earn something.

 • 2) NRO tax shock = NRO FD interest faces about 31.2% TDS.
-So never move foreign salary into NRO just for a slightly higher rate.
+So never move a foreign salary into NRO just for a slightly higher rate.
 Tax loss becomes bigger than extra return.

 • 5) Family usage = For parents’ monthly expenses, NRO works best since residents can operate it.
 NRE/FCNR are restrictive.